sanwill/kubernetes-on-virtualbox/README.md

-# Install Kubernetes on Virtualbox
+# Install Kubernetes on VirtualBox VMs

 ## Overview
-This following steps cover the steps required to create a Kubernetes Lab on VirtualBox VM.
+This following steps cover the steps required to create a Kubernetes Lab on VirtualBox VMs.
 The steps to install VirtualBox, detail steps on how to create the VirtualBox VM and Guest OS installation are not covered.
 The VM OS will use Ubuntu-server 18.04 LTS.